krissh6563-droid/CPwithPython/README.md

 * list.sort() - sort the list
 * list.reverse() - reverse the element in the list
 * list.copy() - make a copy of the list

+## OOPS in Python
+* Object-Oriented Programming is a programming paradigm based on the concept of "objects"

+### object
+ * Object is a realtime entity i.e

+### class
+* Blueprint of a object
+* It is a logical entity

+### methods
+* Block of code that perform a particular task

+### Inheritance
+* One class can inherit the properties and methods of another class
+* In OOPS inheritance provide the idea of reusability.
+This meand we can add additional features to an existing class without modufying it